 A report of the Palmer Drought Severity Index will be presented to the District board on an annual basis.
+The link to the Drought index is www.waterdatafortexas.org/drought

 Goal 7.0: Addressing Conservation

 Each year the District will provide educational material to the public promoting conservation methods and concepts.